What you need to learn about filing a petition for change of name

 Filing the Petition

-A child, through a next friend, may file a Petition for name change with the written notarized consent of both parents.
-The Petition must state important facts required by law in order for a name change to be rendered.
-Generally, the Petition must contain basic information about each parent, the child(ren), why the name change is being sought and whether the name change is in the child(ren)'s best interest.
-This form is available for download upon completion of the Litigant Awareness Program.
+A child, through a next friend, may file a Petition for Change of Name by Parent (For Minor Child) (CAFC402) with the written notarized consent of both parents.
+The petition must state important facts required by law in order for a name change to be rendered.
+Generally, the petition must contain basic information about each parent, the child(ren), why the name change is being sought and whether the name change is in the child(ren)'s best interest.
+The forms are available for download from the Petition for Change of Name Forms page.

 Petition for Appointment of Next Friend